JosXa/BotListBot/SETUP.md

 ## Development Setup

+1. Set up a PostgreSQL (or SQLite) database and use a dump to seed it with data (TODO: provide dump, ask JosXa in the meantime)

 <details>
 <summary>Using PyCharm...</summary>

-1. Clone from GitHub: `git clone https://github.com/JosXa/BotListBot` (or your own fork)
+1. VCS -> Get from Version Control... -> `https://github.com/JosXa/BotListBot` (or your own fork)
-1. Run `pipenv install`
-1. Set up a PostgreSQL (or SQLite) database and use a dump to seed it with data (TODO: provide dump, ask JosXa in the meantime)
+1. Add a new project Interpreter using Pipenv (**not virtualenv**) and let PyCharm install the packages for you
-1. Modify the variables in `template.env` and save the file as just `.env` in the root folder of the checkout.
+1. Modify the variables in `template.env` and save the file as just `.env` in the root folder

 </details>

 <details>
 <summary>Not using PyCharm...</summary>

 1. Clone from GitHub: `git clone https://github.com/JosXa/BotListBot` (or your own fork)
 1. Run `pipenv install`
-    1. Set up a PostgreSQL (or SQLite) database and use a dump to seed it with data (TODO: provide dump, ask JosXa in the meantime)
 1. Modify the variables in `template.env` and save the file as just `.env` in the root folder of the checkout.
 </details>